rickjarrell/backupblog/_pages/about.md

 Hey, I'm Rick.

-I do product development, program management, and subscriber growth.
+I do product and program management.

+I enjoy helping people be more effective at work with better products, technology, and processes.

 When not working, I watch a lot of NBA, snowboard, golf, and play with my dog.